mdn/kuma/docs/installation-vagrant.rst

           sudo puppet apply /vagrant/puppet/manifests/dev-vagrant.pp

--  The VM comes with MindTouch wiki (the one that powers the production developer.mozilla.org site) installed.
-Visit http://developer-dev.mozilla.org/en/Test after you log in to create a page in it.

 -  **Experimental and Optional**: Download and import data extracted and sanitized from the production site.
 This can take a long while, since there’s over 500MB of data to download. ::